portapps/portapps.github.io/src/_includes/app/infos/dbeaver.md

 ### Modifications

-Everything happens in [main.go](https://github.com/portapps/dbeaver-portable/blob/master/main.go){:target="_blank"} and [build.xml](https://github.com/portapps/dbeaver-portable/blob/master/build.xml){:target="_blank"} files during build and launch process.
 Here is what differs from the original release to ensure portability :

 * Java VM included
 * Following switches are passed to the process.